-Brilliant Bairstow leads England to win
+Brilliant Bairstow leads England to victory

 England, typically, began with positivity.
 Alex Lees hit the first two balls of the innings for four, only for Zak Crawley to edge Boult.

 Every time England built momentum, they were pegged back.
-Ollie Pope was caught behind, Joe Root tapping a return catch to Boult was a huge blow, and Lees poked at Southee to end his attractive 44.
+Ollie Pope was caught behind, Joe Root tapping a return catch to Boult was a huge blow and Lees poked at Southee to end his attractive 44.

 Realistically, Bairstow and Stokes were England's last chance.
 What followed was simply magnificent.